LuisaPeNaranjo/First_Project/README.md

 # 🚗 Vehicle Ads Dashboard

 This web application was built with **Streamlit** to explore a dataset of used vehicle ads (`vehicles_us.csv`).
-It provides an interactive way to visualize and analyze vehicle data, especially focusing on mileage and price relationships.
+It provides an interactive way to visualize and analyze vehicle data, with a particular focus on mileage and price relationships.

 ## Features
 - Descriptive header with app overview.